anntenna/flask-framework/README.md

-# Flask on Heroku
+# Quandl Stock Ticker Tracker

-This project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.
+This project is intended to demonstrate my learning of some important concepts and technologies from the 12-day course for The Data Incubator, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.

-The repository contains a basic template for a Flask configuration that will work on Heroku.

-A [finished example](https://lemurian.herokuapp.com) that demonstrates some basic functionality.
+This repository was cloned from (here)[https://github.com/thedataincubator/flask-demo] and modified to perform as a basic app that takes user input of a stock ticker and display a Bokeh chart showing ticker prices.

+**(Here's the link)[https://anusha-stock-ticker-app.herokuapp.com]** to the final product that demonstrates the integration of these tools.

+### Listed below are the steps that needed to be followed from the original repository.
+*****

 ## Step 1: Setup and deploy
 - Git clone the existing template repository.